vbud/layout-n-nav/README.md

 If I have misunderstood the exercise in some way, please let me know!

+The solution should work in IE9+, Firefox 3.5+, and Chrome 1+.

 Some things we could try/test to improve usability could be:
 - Implement a slight delay after a mouseleave event before removing the `active` class.
 Then the menu doesn't close when a user just barely leaves it.
 - We could even try padding the menu with a few pixels extra space so the elements are bigger than they appear and the `mouseleave` event fires after leaving that extra padded area.
 I haven't tried this one before - it may present some complications.